technotip/HookExamples/Topup/readme.md

 ## Use Case Example

-1. Requesting account has 100 XAH
+1. Requesting account has 100 XAH.
+And it's threshold is set to 100 XAH.
 2. Funding account sets global threshold (`B`) to 100 XAH
 3. When requesting account's balance drops below its configured threshold (`A`) i.e., 100 XAH
 4. Request is only processed if current balance < global threshold (`B`) i.e., 100 XAH
-5. Funding account sends pre-configured amount (`A`)
+5. Funding account sends pre-configured amount (`A`), to the requesting account.

 ---

 ## Important Notes

-- Funding accounts can whitelist multiple requesting accounts.
+- Funding account can whitelist multiple requesting accounts.
-- Each whitelisted account can have its own topup amount.
+- Each whitelisted account can have its own topup amount configured by funding account.
 - Requests are only processed if the requesting account's balance is below both its local threshold(set be requesting account) and the global threshold(set by funding account).
 - The system provides automated liquidity management for accounts that need to maintain minimum balances.

 ---

-### UseCase Example:
+### Use Case Example:

-Authorize and automatically top-up Evernode instances(subscription-like)
+Authorize and automatically top-up Evernode instances(subscription or pull payment).

 ## Related Files